 WatsonWebsocket is an open-source library that provides an easy and fast implementation for WebSocket connections for C# applications.
-It is compatible with the .NET Framework and .NET Core, and has a simple and easy-to-use API.
+It is compatible with .NET Framework and .NET Core, and features a simple and easy-to-use API.

 In previous tutorials, we have seen how to make a WebSocket connection without using any library, and here is a tutorial using WebsocketsSharp, the most popular WebSocket library for working with WebSockets in C#.

-This time, we will see a third way, using the WatsonWebSocket library.
-Another option that, personally, is the one I like the most today.
+This time, we are going to see a third way, using the WatsonWebsocket library.
+Another option that, personally, is my favorite one today.

-It is compatible with .NET 6 and above, and therefore cross-platform (Windows, Linux, Android, Mac, and iOS).
+It is compatible with .NET 6 and later, and therefore cross-platform (Windows, Linux, Android, Mac, and iOS).
 It has never given me errors, the syntax is modern, and very easy to use.

-In addition, WatsonWebsocket has a large number of configuration options to adjust the behavior of the library, or at least all the ones I have ever needed to use.
+Furthermore, WatsonWebsocket has a wide range of configuration options to adjust the library’s behavior, or at least all the ones I have ever needed to use.

 We can easily add the library to a .NET project through the corresponding Nuget package.